kiko89891/The-Reel-Game/README.md

 I have created a simple 3 reel game and calculated the RTP and added python code to do simulations payoff and excel summries.
+There are also a trigger for a bonus round , to make the player stay more at the game.
 Thank you for reading!